Use Twitter Blocks to display a feed of recent tweets and a Follow button that leads to your Twitter profile.

 Include sensitive tweets

-After enabling a search, you can choose to show or hide tweets that Twitter or another Twitter user reported as sensitive.
-Check or uncheck Include Tweets Marked As Sensitive based on your preferences.
+After enabling a search, you can choose to show tweets that Twitter or another Twitter user reported as sensitive.
+Check Include Tweets Marked As Sensitive to display them.

 We recommend reviewing Twitter’s policies for reporting sensitive content and reviewing your profile media options.